|Position:||Senior Lecturer in Bioinformatics (Teaching and Scholarship)|

-James is the manager of the Data Analysis Group.
+James is the manager of the Data Analysis Group, and splits his time between this role and a teaching position within the D'Arcy Thompson Unit.
 He graduated from the University of Luton with a BSc (Hons) in Biology and Biotechnology, before joining Claire Halpin's lab at the University of Dundee to undertake a PhD in Plant Molecular Biology.
 A move to Zeneca Agrochemicals/Syngenta following completion of his PhD in 1999 also saw a change of direction into the emerging field of Bioinformatics.
 In 2002 James joined the newly-established Bioinformatics Support Service at Imperial College London, where his role developed to specialise in genomic analysis such as de-novo genome assembly and annotation, variant finding and metagenomics.
 James also maintained the bioinformatics computational infrastructure at Imperial in his spare time.

 Marek is a member of the Data Analysis Group (DAG).
 He was originally supported by funding from the Centre for Gene Regulation and Expression as part of our joint venture to carry out innovative data analysis for high data content/high-throughput techniques such as proteomics mass-spectrometry and next generation DNA sequencing.